GillesJ/python-introduction/README.md

 # Course preparation
 In the course we will be using software that works best with Google Chrome.
 Firefox 6 (or above) and Safari will also work.
 Internet Explorer is not supported.
 All recommended software is cross-platform and works on Windows, OSX, and Linux.
 Please, make sure that the software described below is installed and working before coming to the first class.

-We will be using Python 3 for our course, which is the latest version.
+We will be using Python 3 for our course, which is the latest major version.
 Lower versions are more or less supported, but not recommended.

 ## Bring laptop
 This course will not be taught in computer classes and relies on each student to bring their own laptop.